Nishitha202/python/README.md

-This repository contains some basic python programs for absolute beginner
+This repository contains some  of the basic python programs for absolute beginners